Nikkeljohn/Burger-Joints/README.md

 As a user, I would like to be able to create a new booking when I want to visit the restaurant

-As a user, I would like to view my bookings when I need to check the information

 As a user, I would like to receive feedback when I create a booking or edit one so I know it was completed successfully

 **EPIC 6 - Deployment Epic**

-As a developer, I need to set up whitenoise so that my static files are served in deployment

 As a developer, I need to deploy the project to heroku so that it is live for customers